Key insights

 Low volume adjustment (LVA) hospital

 The LVA was extended through 2024 via the Consolidated Appropriations Act of 2023.
-CMS proposes a hospital that qualified for the low-volume hospital payment adjustment for FY 2023 may continue to receive a low-volume hospital payment adjustment for FY 2024 without reapplying if it continues to meet both the discharge and the mileage criteria (which, as discussed previously, are the same qualifying criteria that apply for FY 2023).
+CMS finalizes that a hospital that qualified for the low-volume hospital payment adjustment for FY 2023 may continue to receive a low-volume hospital payment adjustment for FY 2024 without reapplying if it continues to meet both the discharge and the mileage criteria (which, as discussed previously, are the same qualifying criteria that apply for FY 2023).

 In this case, a hospital’s request can include a verification statement that it continues to meet the mileage criterion applicable for FY 2023.
 If newly applying, a hospital must submit a written request to the MAC with supporting documentation.